 On any given day, residents of the area can be found at a variety of cafes (Cool Hand of a Girl), taverns (Henderson Brewing, The Gaslight), restaurants (Vesuvio), boutiques (Mjolk), and parks.
 A reflection of it’s working class roots (and perhaps because of the end of prohibition) there are no shortage of pubs and unique start-ups in this entrepreneurial, and just down-right ‘awesome’, part of Toronto.

-If the Junction Triangle “proper” grows tiresome, residents just head-on over to visit neighbouring hot spots available in Roncesvalles Village and High park.
-And yet, it’s very hard to feel disappointed in this unique, and highly sought-after, slice of the city.
-An area that is consistently touched with the brilliance, innovation, and smart design, traditional of a modern-day rebirth.
+If the Junction Triangle “proper” grows tiresome, residents just head-on over to visit neighbouring hot spots in Roncesvalles Village and High Park.
+And yet, it’s very hard to feel disappointed in this unique, and highly sought-after, slice of the city--an area that is consistently touched with the brilliance, innovation, and smart design, traditional of a modern-day rebirth.

-Construction, new business, and support ‘shop local’ mentality, will continue to drive flocks of buyers to this neighbourhood.
-An area of the city that has shown power in reinvention.
-A place that’s theme song just might be “My Way”.
-A neighbourhood, that embraces the young, the old, families, newlyweds, swinging-singles, loners, and socialites – all at once.
+Construction, new business, and support ‘shop local’ mentality will continue to drive flocks of buyers to this neighbourhood--a neighbourhood that embraces the young, the old, families, newlyweds, swinging-singles, loners, and socialites – all at once.